doanhandonly/RAD-CSE151A-Project/README.md

 We plan to put all of these features into a LinearRegression model from sklearn.
 There are three main reasons a LinearRegression model is ideal for our base model:
 1. It is relatively simple, and features almost entirely dictate how well the model performs.
 This allows us to focus on enginnering good, relevant features for our second, more complicated model.
-2. LinearRegression allows us to check the coefficient of every variable, and when standardized or normalized, a sense of which features play the largest role in determining the review score.
+2. Linear Regression allows us to check the coefficient of every variable, and when standardized or normalized, a sense of which features play the largest role in determining the review score.
 3. It is extremely fast and easy to implement LinearRegression, allowing us to test many different features and encodings quickly.

 We summarize our preprocessing and features below: